Justin-Tan/Justin-Tan.github.io/_posts/2020-07-21-Latent-variable-models-in-JAX.md

     return iwelbo_K
 {% endhighlight %}

 First, we split the `rng` states into `num_samples` new states, one for each importance sample.
 Next we make use of [`jax.vmap`](https://jax.readthedocs.io/en/latest/jax.html#jax.vmap) - one of the 'killer features' of Jax.
 This function vectorizes a function over a given axis of the input, so the function is evaluated in parallel across the given axis.
-A trivial example of this would be representing a matrix-vector operation as a vectorized form of dot products between each row of the matrix and the given vector, but `vmap` allows us to (in most cases) vectorize more complicated functions where it is not obvious how to manually 'batch' the computation. `vmap` takes in three arguments:
+A trivial example of this would be representing a matrix-vector operation as a vectorized form of dot products between each row of the matrix and the given vector, but `vmap` allows us to (in most cases) vectorize more complicated functions where it is not obvious how to manually 'batch' the computation.
+For brevity, you can read more about `vmap` via the [documentation](https://jax.readthedocs.io/en/latest/jax.html#jax.vmap) or [this previous post.]({% post_url 2020-06-20-Intuitive-Importance-Weighted-ELBO-Bounds%})

-- `fun`: This is the function to vectorize, in this case the function which computes the log of the summand for the IW-ELBO, we want to compute this in parallel across all the importance samples.
-- `in_axes`: This is a tuple/integer specifying which axes of the input the function should be parallelized with respect to.
-In this case, our function has multiple arguments, so `in_axes` is a list/tuple of length given by the number of arguments to `fun`.
-Each element of `in_axes` represents the array axis to map over for the corresponding argument.
-A `None` means to not parallelize over this argument.
-Here the arguments of `iw_estimator` are `(x, rng, enc_params, dec_params)` - the input, PRNG state, and amortized encoder/decoder parameters, respectively.
-The input and the amortized parameters are constant for all importance samples, so the only argument we want the function to be parallelized over is the PRNG state.
-As `rngs` is a one-dimensional array, we want to parallelize over the first (`0`th) dimension, so `in_axes = (None, 0, None, None)`.
-- `out_axes`: Similar definition to `in_axes`, but specifying which axis of the function output the vectorized result should appear.
-This is usually `0` (the default) in most cases, following the standard convention of letting the first axis of an array represent the number of batch elements.

 The return result of `vmap` is the vectorized version of `iw_estimator`, which we call to get a vector, `iw_log_summand`, representing the log-summands $\log p(x \vert z_k) + \log p(z_k) - \log q(z_k \vert x)$ for each importance sample $z_k$.
 This will be a one-dimensional array with number of elements given by the number of importance samples $K$.
 Finally for numerical stability we take the $\text{logsumexp}$ of the log-summands and average this to give the final IW-ELBO(K).
 Note that parallelization was near-automatic here for the computation of the different importance sample summands using `vmap` - we didn't have to keep track of a cumbersome batch dimension anywhere.

 ## 2.2.
 Defining the SUMO estimator

-The SUMO estimator is simple to implement, here are the basic steps:
+The SUMO estimator is pleasingly simple to implement, here are the basic steps:

 1. Sample stopping time $K \sim p(\mathcal{K})$.
 In practice to lower variance the authors choose to compute at least $m$ terms, so the total number of terms evaluated in the partial sum is $K+m$.
 2. Sample $z_k\sim q(z \vert x)$ for $k=1,\ldots, K+m$.